Use these savvy tips to bag cheap Eurostar tickets and travel to France, Belgium and beyond for less!

 Children under four can travel for free on Eurostar trains, provided they don't need their own seat.

 Plus, there are discounted prices for under 12s, youths, and groups.

 There is also a discount for someone accompanying a wheelchair user, who is travelling in Standard Premier or Business Premier class.

 Even if these websites don't have direct Eurostar offers, they could let you earn cashback by using other train booking websites.

-Loco2 is a website and app that allows Eurostar bookings without a booking fee (unlike Trainline).
+Loco2 is a website and app that allows Eurostar bookings and used to not charge any booking fees.